-A question I get asked by a lot of Cricut beginners is how to make stickers with a Cricut?
-And the answer is a huge yes, if you have a Cricut Maker or Explore you can make print and cut stickers very easily, and there are several ways to do this.
-Today I am going to take you through How To Make Cricut Stickers in Cricut Design Space.
+A question I get asked by many Cricut beginners is how to make print and then cut stickers with Cricut Maker or Explore models.
+And the answer is a huge yes; if you have a Cricut Maker or Cricut Explore Air, you can make print and cut stickers very quickly, and there are several ways to do this.
+Today I will take you through my step-by-step tutorial, How To Make Cricut Stickers in Cricut Design Space, using printable sticker paper.

-If you have a Cricut Joy you can also make stickers, however these are cut out stickers, but still super cute. check out my guide to make Cricut Joy Stickers.
+If you have a Cricut Joy, you can also make your very own sheet of stickers.
+However, these are vinyl decals cut-out stickers, but they are still super cute.
+Check out my guide to making Cricut Joy Stickers.

-How To Make Stickers With A Cricut Machine
+What Do You Need To Make Stickers With Cricut

 - Cricut Tool Kit